kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 date: 2015-12-13
 modified: 2020-12-01
 category: Mathematics
-tags: eigenvalues, eigenvectors, linear algebra, invariants, diagonalization, applied mathematics
+tags: eigenvalues, eigenvectors, linear algebra, invariants, diagonalization, applied mathematics, Mathematical Musings
 summary: "A university academic friend of mine recently remarked that it was not easy to motivate students to study [eigenvalues and eigenvectors,][lambda] let alone appreciate their importance: the subject itself was abstract, and the applications tended to be domain-specific and somewhat arcane."
 ---